cfilleke/craiceann-ice/igsoc-2023-abstract.md

-## Ice Shelf Calving: a graph theoretic approach with quantum computing
+## Ice Shelf Calving: a graph theoretic approach with quantum computing -- published in

 Calving is modeled as the joining of fracture networks when crevasses and other cracks in the ice intersect.
 While surface cracks can be minimally joined in 2D with standard flow algorithms (the graphs they form being planar),